whilenot-dev/cool-bugs-vs-shitty-bugs-part-1/README.md

-# Steaming video via Motion JPEG and counting established TCP sockets
+# Streaming video via Motion JPEG and counting established TCP sockets

 This is the playground for a [blog post](https://blog.whilenot.dev/posts/cool-bugs-vs-shitty-bugs-part-1/).
 It consists of a simple MJPEG stream video server and an SPA.